garryyao/gittern/README.markdown

 ### git url [ref]

-Generate an URL of the Git web interface that points to the specified REF.
+Generate an URL of the Git web interface that points to the specified git ref/tag/branch.